JimPresting/Oracle-Cloud-VM-Setup/README.md

 - Oracle Cloud Ubuntu instances come with default iptables rules that **REJECT** all traffic except SSH
 - These rules override Security Group settings
 - **Other cloud providers don't have this issue**
-- Some application installers (like N8N) automatically fix this, but most (like Chatwoot) don't
+- Chatwoot installation doesn't automatically fix this (unlike some other applications)

 ### Quick Test
 ```bash